 We assisted a university on a number of research funding issues, including grant funding for research infrastructure which would also be open to use by third parties, and business incubator units to foster the relationship with the local research based entrepreneurs, and develop the local economy, as well as providing an outlet for academic staff to test ideas in the context of commercial opportunities.

-We are currently advising a number of HEIs on the consumer rights law implications of changes to course content and delivery to distance learning as from September, taking into account recent Government Guidance and the OFS consultation in light of COVID-19.
+We advised a number of HEIs on the consumer rights law implications of changes to course content and delivery to distance learning during the pandemic.